I coined a new rule about asset protection schemes after meeting with a bankruptcy prospect:

 A gift or a sale for less than fair value are constructively fraudulent.

-And the rule against fraudulent transfers applies outside of bankruptcy as well.
+And the rule against fraudulent transfers applies under state law as well as in bankruptcy.

 Charity run amok